Global Contrast Masked Autoencoders Are Powerful Pathological Representation Learners: Methodology

-Figure~\ref{fig1} shows the overall framework of our proposed GCMAE SSL algorithm, which is assisted by two proxy tasks: image reconstruction and contrastive learning.
-A group of unlabeled pathological image tiles are extracted during the preprocessing.
-Then each tile is cut into 16*16 patches, and part of the patches are randomly masked.
-The visible patches are input into encoder and mapped into latent representation, which is also momentum updated to the memory bank at the same time.
-In our framework, the image reconstruction proxy task is implemented by the MAE network, which can extract the visual features of tiles, while the proxy task of contrastive learning can improve the general representation ability of MAE algorithm for pathological images.
-As shown in Eq.(1), the weighted sum of the MSE loss \cite{18} of tile feature extraction and the NCE loss \cite{23} of global feature extraction is used as the cost function, which can reduce the distance between similar features while learning the high-level features of images, so as to improve the generalization of the model and improve the accuracy of the cross-dataset transfer learning task.
+In this section, we describe the GCMAE algorithm in detail.
+Figure~\ref{fig:figure1} shows the framework diagram of our proposed GCMAE-based SSL algorithm.
+In summary, the GCMAE consists of four parts, a preprocessor, an encoder, a tile feature extractor and a global feature extractor, as well as two pretext tasks: image reconstruction and contrast learning.
+The GCMAE inherits and optimizes these methods for pathological images.
+As shown in Eq.~\ref{eq:1}, the weighted sum of the mean squared error (MSE) loss of tile feature extraction and the noise contrastive estimation (NCE) loss of global feature extraction is used as the cost function to reduce the distance between similar features while learning high-level image features, thus improving the generalization of the model and the accuracy achieved in the cross-dataset transfer learning task.